-The University-sponsored housing are closed during the Christmas/Winter vacation.
+The residence halls are closed during the Thanksgiving, Christmas/Winter and Spring Break vacations.
 The only exception is for students remaining here for official University functions, i.e., athletic events, music performances, work in a University office, etc. All exceptions, including those listed above, must have prior approval from the Office of Student Affairs.
 The residence halls are open during Easter break if it is not the same week as spring break.
 No meals are served during any break period.